mmiz02/eportfolio/exec-summary.md

 ## Comparison to Team Project
 The database solution was elaborated further in the executive summary which is contradictory since a summary is supposed to be shorter and more concise, however the word limit was double that of the team project.
 This was because the assignment required reflection on design choices and deeper explanation for the potential client.

-In contrast to the team project, less technical jargon was used such as coding structure, and I concentrated on translating technical elements into a business and compliance-oriented narrative which would be more understandable for the client with a better appeal.
+In contrast to the team project, less technical jargon was used, such as coding structure, and I concentrated on translating technical elements into a business and compliance-oriented narrative which would be more understandable for the client with a better appeal.
 The goal was to explain why design decisions were made and how they aligned with the client's requirements.

 ## Reflection
 The process of converting a technical report into an executive summary allowed me to learn a new communication and writing style, taking into consideration a new audience, and translating technical jargon into easily understandable concepts.